Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-3.md

     </details>

 32. A customer spent a lot of time configuring a newly deployed Amazon EC2 instance.
 After the workload increases, the customer decides to provision another EC2 instance with an identical configuration.
 How can the customer achieve this?
-    - A. By creating an AWS Config template from the old instance and launching a new instance from it.
+    - A. By creating an AWS Config template from the old instance and launching a new instance from it.[AWS config is compilance and configuration monitoring]
-    - B. By creating an EBS Snapshot of the old instance.
+    - B. By creating an EBS Snapshot of the old instance.[snapshort for volume]
     - C. By installing Aurora on EC2 and launching a new instance from it.
-    - D. By creating an AMI from the old instance and launching a new instance from it.
+    - D. By creating an AMI from the old instance and launching a new instance from it.[AMI captures full configuration of isntance]

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D